denoland/deno/website/manual.md

 ### Goals

-1. Only ship a single executable (`deno`).
+- Only ship a single executable (`deno`).
-2. Provide Secure Defaults
+- Provide Secure Defaults
   - Unless specifically allowed, scripts can't access files, the environment, or the network.
-3. Browser compatible: The subset of Deno programs which are written completely in JavaScript and do not use the global `Deno` namespace (or feature test for it), ought to also be able to be run in a modern web browser without change.
+- Browser compatible: The subset of Deno programs which are written completely in JavaScript and do not use the global `Deno` namespace (or feature test for it), ought to also be able to be run in a modern web browser without change.
-4. Be able to serve HTTP efficiently
+- Provide built-in tooling like unit testing, code formatting, and linting to improve developer experience.
-5. Provide a great developer experience include built-in tooling.
+- Does not leak V8 concepts into user land.
-6. Does not leak browser or V8 concepts into user land.
+- Be able to serve HTTP efficiently

 ### Comparison to Node.js